EemilZhang/Course-34317-IoT-Biometrics-Project/README.md

 # Overview
 A IoT biometrics reading device, which utilizes the Amazon AWS IoT service to communicate with a python-based desktop client.

+The core concept is a IoT biometrics reader, which utilizes a Arduino UNO R3 with a e-Health sensor shield and Pulsioximeter sensor.
+It connects to an Arduino Yún which transmits the collected data to the AWS IoT platform.
+Furthermore a python based client, independent from the Arduino, provides access to the uploaded data and enables data upload requests.
+Conceptually a healthcare providerwould be able to remotely monitor patient biometrics, by being able to request/analyse biometric data in tandem with direct patient e-communication.
+This would reduce the amount of time spent both by patients and healthcare providers in both initial diagnosing and extended non-intensive patient monitoring.
 #Device Functions
 * Red LED turns on when a connection is successfully established to the AWS IoT service.
 * Yellow LED turns on when there's a pending reading request from the python client.